transp-or/public_transportation/docs/source/new_case_study_walkthrough.md

 If this check raises `KeyError`, the tracked case configuration is incomplete;
 do not submit the job and do not infer a default from the routing settings.

+The forwarding snippet above is the required adapter contract, not a promise that every copied template revision already forwards every key.
+At the current public revision, inspect the case adapter before relying on `support_edge_block_size`, `maximum_resident_shards`, or any operational limit;
+if a key is absent from the `ShardedConstructionConfig` call, editing `model.toml` alone has no effect.
+Treat that as a template/adapter issue and correct the private adapter (with a test of the resolved settings) before submitting a large preparation run.

 After an operational configuration change, rerun `prepare` against the same results root so that matching support checkpoints can be reused and the new construction plan can be validated.
 Do not run `uv sync` merely because